ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-4-super.rst

     // Complete the OnlineCustomer class to inherit from Customer
     // It should have an email attribute,
     // a constructor with 3 arguments (name, address, email) that uses the super constructor,
-    // and an overriden toString() method that calls the super toString() method
+    // and an overridden toString() method that calls the super toString() method
     //  and then prints "\nEmail:" and the email variable. class OnlineCustomer
     {